Configure Google Workspace as an identity provider for Snowflake SSO

 }

-to the directory which contains the module blocks.
-In this example, it would be snow-objects/terraform/modules/
+Update the Terraform Working Directory to point to the directory containing the module blocks.
+For this example, it will be snow-infra/terraform/

-Once the PR is reviewed and approved, changes will be automatically deployed to Snowflake
+Once the PR is reviewed and approved, the changes will be automatically deployed to Snowflake.